spacetelescope/jwst/docs/jwst/spectral_leak/main.rst

 Description
 ===========

-:Class: `jwst.spectral_leak.SpectralLeakStep`
+:Class: `jwst.spectral_leak.spectral_leak_step.SpectralLeakStep`
 :Alias: spectral_leak

 The MIRI MRS filters are designed to keep out-of-band light from interfering with the desired first order wavelengths dispersed in a given band.
 However, around 12.2 µm (channel 3A) a few-percent spectral leak admits second-order light from 6 µm (channel 1B) into the bandpass.
 This results in spectra produced by the pipeline containing additional flux around 12.2 µm that is only proportional to the object flux at 6 µm.